raven-reyes/football/README.md

 # football
-pick an option and get to know more about top six teams in premier league. playing around with instance variables
+pick an option and get to know more about top six teams in premier league. pick an option and know about transfers in premier league pick an option to exit the program